 This request creates a new AccessContext object within the server containing the specified authorization data.
-When this AccessContext is selected by the client using the SetAuthorization request, the data may be used by the server to determine whether or not the client
+When this AccessContext is selected by the client using the SetAuthorization request, the data may be used by the server to determine whether or not the client should be granted access to particular font information.

-If STATUS is Denied, the server rejects the client's authorization information and does not associate AC with any valid AccessContext.
+If STATUS is Denied, the server rejects the client's authorization information and does not associate AC with any valid AccessContext .
 In this case, AUTHORIZATION-INDEX is set to zero, and zero bytes of AUTHORIZATION-DATA is returned.